gramineproject/graphene/README.md

       SGX=1 ./python.manifest.sgx scripts/helloworld.py

-(3) Running your own binary in Graphene
+(3) Running your own binary in Graphene (Not a production level setup)

     - Binaries and executables are significantly more time-consuming to setup inside Graphene.
 A general outline of the steps needed is as follows: